-The facilitator and the girls: The sound of this letter is $/\varepsilon/$ Some girls with difficulties: The sound of this letter is $/\varepsilon/$ of this letter is $/\varepsilon/$
+Only the girls: The sound of this letter is /ε/

+Some girls with difficulties: The sound of this letter is $/\varepsilon/$

-- ε, εα, εε, εε, - Ask individual girls to read out one syllable or word each - Help girls that have difficulties reading by decoding it into syllables or letters. - Say ́Let's read together ́ and point to the letter while saying ́The sound of the syllable/letter is 'ε'.
-If the girl does not know the sound of syllable, go to the letter level. - Only say the sounds if the girl does not know them or if she does not know how to blend them together.
+- Ask individual girls to read out one syllable or word each - Help girls that have difficulties reading by decoding it into syllables or letters. - Say 'Let's read together' and point to the letter while saying 'The sound of the syllable/letter is..
+If the girl does not know the sound of syllable, go to the letter level. - Only say the sounds if the girls does not know them or if she does not know how to blend them together.